bhisaac/5eFP/5eFP-SRD.md

 The “Movement and Position" section provides the rules for your move.

 You can forgo moving, taking an action, taking a reaction, or doing anything at all on your turn.
-If you can’t decide what to do on your turn, consider taking the Dodge or Ready action, as described in “Actions in Combat.”
+If you can’t decide what to do on your turn, consider taking the Dodge or Ready action, as described in “Actions.”

 # Actions